Mirantis/virtlet/docs/networking.md

 as it tries to pass a routing configuration that cannot be passed over DHCP.
 For it to work Virtlet patches Calico-provided CNI result, replacing Calico's unreachable fake gateway with another fake gateway with an IP address acquired from Calico IPAM.
+A proper node subnet must be set for Calico-based virtlet installations.
+It's controlled by `calico-subnet` key Virtlet configmap (denoting the number of 1s in the netmask) and defaults to `24`.

 **NOTE:** Virtlet doesn't support `hostNetwork` pod setting because it cannot be impelemnted for VM in a meaningful way.